Salmonella: Nomenclature

 Initially, each Salmonella "species" was named according to clinical consideration, for example Salmonella typhi-murium (mouse-typhoid), S. cholerae-suis (pig-cholera).
 After host specificity was recognized not to exist for many species, new strains received species names according to the location at which the new strain was isolated.
+These "species" are grouped into "subgenra" using biochemical characteristics by Kauffmann, forming four groups, I through IV.

 In 1987, Le Minor and Popoff used molecular findings to argue that Salmonella consisted of only one species, S. enterica, turning former "species" names into serotypes.
-In 1989, Reeves et al. proposed that the serotype V should remain its own species, resurrecting the name S. bongori.
-The current (by 2005) nomenclature has thus taken shape, with six recognised subspecies under S. enterica: enterica (serotype I), salamae (serotype II), arizonae (IIIa), diarizonae (IIIb), houtenae (IV), and indica (VI).
-As specialists in infectious disease are not familiar with the new nomenclature, the traditional nomenclature remains common.
+The species contains seven DNA groups, five of which correspond to Kauffmann's (III is split in two).
+In 1989, Reeves et al. proposed that the DNA group V should remain its own species, resurrecting the name S. bongori.
+The current (by 2005) nomenclature has thus taken shape, with six recognised subspecies under S. enterica: enterica (I), salamae (II), arizonae (IIIa), diarizonae (IIIb), houtenae (IV), and indica (VI).

 The serotype or serovar is a classification of Salmonella based on antigens that the organism presents.
-The Kauffman–White classification scheme differentiates serological varieties from each other.
-Serotypes are usually put into subspecies groups after the genus and species, with the serotypes/serovars capitalized, but not italicized: An example is Salmonella enterica serovar Typhimurium.
+The Kauffman–White classification scheme differentiates serological varieties from each other, with the serotypes/serovars capitalized but not italicized: an example is Salmonella Typhimurium.
+This nomenclature can be combined with the species and subspecies, resulting in the full name Salmonella enterica subsp. enterica serovar Typhimurium.
 More modern approaches for typing and subtyping Salmonella include DNA-based methods such as pulsed field gel electrophoresis, multiple-loci VNTR analysis, multilocus sequence typing, and multiplex-PCR-based methods.
+They largely agree with the Kauffman-White results, allowing old names to be reused.

+Many specialists in infectious disease are unfamiliar with the current Salmonella nomenclature, with journals needing to emphasize the correct taxonomy and orthography.